Landviser-LLC/soils-ssurgo/README.md

 `git push origin`

-and changes from local will be pushed to YOUR branch on remote (GitHub, this repo)
+and changes from local will be pushed to YOUR branch on remote (GitHub, this repo).
+When finished with an assignment - submit PULL request here on GitHub.
+Someone from the team will jump in and review/approve/merge.
+That will merge your changes to the MASTER and your branch will be deleted.
+For the next task always pull fresh copy from the GitHub repo MASTER branch `git pull origin` create another branch from master and repeat the above

 **REMEMBER:**